The Restructuring Review: France

-If the Insolvency Regulation does not apply and insolvency judgments are made in a jurisdiction that does not have a treaty with France, they are not automatically recognised.
+If the Insolvency Regulation does not apply and insolvency judgments are made in a jurisdiction that does not have a treaty with France (such as the United Kingdom, following Brexit), they are not automatically recognised.
 Foreign judgments can only be enforced if they have been subject to an inter partes procedure known as exequatur, which is intended to verify that the foreign court had proper jurisdiction, international public policy has been complied with and no fraud has taken place.
 Such exequatur process usually takes a couple of months, excluding appeal, which could lengthen the process.

 French bankruptcy law was reformed in 2014, 2015 and 2016 (see Section II).
-Following the adoption of Directive (EU) 2019/1023 of the European Parliament and of the Council of 20 June 2019 on restructuring and insolvency, prospective reform of French insolvency laws is expected to be implemented soon by way of an ordinance.
+Following the adoption of Directive (EU) 2019/1023 of the European Parliament and of the Council of 20 June 2019 on restructuring and insolvency, prospective reform of French bankruptcy law is expected to be implemented imminently (July 2021 at the latest) by way of an ordinance.
 Mainly relating to the voting process by classes of creditors on the draft safeguard or rehabilitation plan, this pending reform may provide for the setting-up of more homogeneous classes of creditors and the possibility, under certain conditions that are still to be determined, to impose on dissenting classes a plan that has been accepted by one class of creditors only, similar to what is provided for in the context of a US Chapter 11 proceeding.
-Such reform was expected for 2020, but had to be postponed because of the covid-19 crisis, and will thus be implemented in the coming years.
+Such reform was first scheduled for 2020, but had to be postponed because of the covid-19 crisis, and as of the time of writing is expected to be implemented in the coming months.

-French law relating to security interests is also expected to be amended in the coming years.
-Still under discussion, this reform is expected to simplify and clarify rules pertaining to security interests in the context of restructuring and insolvency proceedings.
+French law relating to security interests will also be amended in the coming years.
+Still under discussion, this reform is intended to simplify and clarify rules pertaining to security interests in the context of restructuring and insolvency proceedings.

 1 Joanna Gumpelson and Philippe Dubois are partners at De Pardieu Brocas Maffei AARPI.